MikelBarajas38/SegCaps/README.md

 ### Questions or Comments

 Please direct any questions or comments to me; I am happy to help in any way I can.
 You can either comment on the [project page](https://rodneylalonde.wixsite.com/personal/research-blog/capsules-for-object-segmentation), or email me directly at lalonde@knights.ucf.edu.

+## Modifications
+### By Mikel Barajas

+* Ported to Python 3.7
+* Changed requirements.txt to match
+* Added more output visualizations to train.py